 We use our AI Workbench to rapidly discover and develop genetic medicines, and to do so with a high rate of success

 Our AI Workbench enables us to efficiently find drug candidates with desirable properties.
-We are focussing on the development and marketing of oligonucleotide therapies that target the genetic determinants of disease at the level of RNA or DNA.
+We are focusing on the development and marketing of steric blocking oligonucleotides (SBOs) that target the genetic determinants of disease at the level of RNA or DNA.
 These genetic diseases are mediated by altered molecular phenotypes, such as transcription, splicing, translation and protein binding.
 Predicting those alterations is our core competency.
 The oligonucleotide therapeutic design space includes tens of billions of compounds, but our platform makes it possible to search this space efficiently.

 Our Platform is Getting Better, Faster

-On-target and genome-wide off-target effect data, cell viability data and animal toxicity data are produced for every compound identified using our platform.
+We collect data on every compound identified using our platform.
 That includes therapeutic candidates and thousands of novel exploratory compounds.
-We also collect data pertinent to biomarkers that are used as endpoints in our clinical trials.
+We also collect data pertinent to biomarkers our clinical trials.
 All of that data is fed back into our AI system, closing the loop.
 We even test compounds that push the boundaries of what’s possible.
 This means that our platform is getting better at identifying extraordinary targets and compounds, and is doing so faster.